dustyattenborough/BDT_sample/README.md

 ## BDT sample using batch
 using batch like cnn
 all event is spliting
+All events were split into batches of the size specified in the config.yaml file.
 By training with small batches, even very large datasets can be handled without issue.

 training code : BDT_sample/BDT_sample__using_batch/bdt_sample__using__batch__train.py

 evaluation code : BDT_sample/BDT_sample__using_batch/bdt_sample__using__batch__eval.py

 ### make dataset